ptjahjadi/PyAnimeList/README.md

 * Phase 2.1 (7 Nov 2020): Updates to the querying and recommender system for ease of usage.
 This includes an additional feature for querying that accepts number of results as user input.
 The recommender system is now case-insensitive and is able to return the closest anime search to the user input.
 Anime title synonyms are not supported, however.

+* Phase 3 (22 Nov 2020): The NLP-based recommender system has been developed to also account for previous user queries in Phase 1.
+The top queried anime will be used as recommendations, allowing for a more personalised recommendation.
+The more times the user queries, the more varied the system in recommending anime.

 ## Setting Up
 This model is written in both Jupyter Notebook version 4.4.0 and Python version 3.7.1.
 You may use any integrated development environment (IDE) to run the program using a Python interpreter but Visual Studio Code or Jupyter Notebook is highly recommended thanks to their Python Interactive window.